-Because the proposed project is consistent with the development density established in the Eastern Neighborhoods Rezoning and Area Plans and would not result in the loss of PDR uses or space, implementation of the proposed project would not result in significant impacts that were not identified in the Eastern Neighborhoods PEIR related to land use and land use planning, and no mitigation measures are necessary.
+Because the proposed project is consistent with the development density established in the Eastern Neighborhoods Rezoning and Area Plans, implementation of the proposed project would not result in significant impacts that were not identified in the Eastern Neighborhoods PEIR related to land use and land use planning, and no mitigation measures are necessary.

-4 San Francisco Planning Department, Community Plan Evaluation Eligibility Determination, Citywide Planning and Policy Analysis, 3357-3359 26th Street, November 1, 2017.
+4 Joshua Switzky, San Francisco Planning Department, Community Plan Exemption Eligibility Determination, Citywide Planning and Policy Analysis, 2610 Mission Street, February 2, 2017.

-5 San Francisco Planning Department, Community Plan Evaluation Eligibility Determination, Current Planning Analysis, 3357-3359 26th Street, September 20, 2018.
+5 Jeff Joslin, San Francisco Planning Department, Community Plan Exemption Eligibility Determination, Current Planning Analysis, 2610 Mission Street, September 28, 2016.

-Тор 2. oics: POPULATION AND HOUSING- Would the project: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing units or create demand for additional housing, necessitating the construction of replacement housing? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \boxtimes
+Тор pics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 2.
+POPULATION AND HOUSING- Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing units or create demand for additional housing, necessitating the construction of replacement housing? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?

-One of the objectives of the Eastern Neighborhoods area plans is to identify appropriate locations for housing in the city's industrially zoned land to meet the citywide demand for additional housing.
+One of the objectives of the Eastern Neighborhoods area plans is to identify appropriate locations for housing in the City's industrially zoned land to meet the citywide demand for additional housing.
 The PEIR assessed how the rezoning actions would affect housing supply and location options for businesses in the Eastern Neighborhoods and compared these outcomes to what would otherwise be expected without the rezoning, assuming a continuation of development trends and ad hoc land use changes (such as allowing housing within industrial zones through conditional use authorization on a case-by-case basis, site-specific rezoning to permit housing, and other similar case-by-case approaches).
 The PEIR concluded that adoption of the rezoning and area plans: "would induce substantial growth and concentration of population in San Francisco."
-The PEIR states that the increase in population expected to occur as a result of the proposed rezoning and adoption of the area plans would not, in itself, result in adverse physical effects, and would serve to advance key city policy objectives, such as providing housing in appropriate locations next to Downtown and other employment generators and furthering the city's transit first policies.
+The PEIR states that the increase in population expected to occur as a result of the proposed rezoning and adoption of the area plans would not, in itself, result in adverse physical effects, and would serve to advance key City policy objectives, such as providing housing in appropriate locations next to Downtown and other employment generators and furthering the City's transit first policies.
 It was anticipated that the rezoning would result in an increase in both housing development and population in all of the area plan neighborhoods.
 The Eastern Neighborhoods PEIR determined that the anticipated increase in population and density would not directly result in significant adverse physical effects on the environment.
-However, the PEIR identified significant cumulative impacts on the physical environment that would result indirectly from growth afforded under the rezoning and area plans, including impacts on land use, transportation, air quality, and noise.
-The PEIR contains detailed analyses of these secondary effects under each of the relevant resource topics, and identifies mitigation measures to address significant impacts where feasible.
+However, the PEIR identifies significant cumulative impacts on the physical environment that would result indirectly from growth afforded under the rezoning and area plans, including impacts on land use, traffic and transportation, air quality and noise.
+The PEIR contains detailed analyses of these secondary effects under each of the relevant resource topics, and identifies mitigation measures to address significant impacts.